-It is the most easy and simplest way to calculate the depreciated value of an asset.
+It is the easiest and simplest way to calculate the depreciated value of an asset.
 Simply subtract salvage value of the original cost and dividing the result by the estimated useful life will give you depreciated value.
 Salvage value is the market or scrap value of that particular asset at the time of disposal.
 Disposal or book value can be easily calculated by simple subtracting this depreciated value from the original cost.

 - Units of Production Method